 We are committing 5% of the revenue from sales of our Precision Group (Australia) branded training resources, as well as our extended catalogues Compliant Learning Resources, Vibrant Courseware, TotalVET Training Resources and RTO Learning Materials to the Red Cross Bushfire Relief Fund for the month of January.

 We know many of our clients, their families and friends have already been affected or may be affected by the bushfires in the coming months.
 We hope you are safe, and wish to see people and communities on the path to recovery as soon as possible.

 It is particularly enlightening for the VET and RTO community, as it highlights particular industry growth areas that will need training in the coming years.
 There are definitely a few standouts in this report.
 Aged and Disability Carers highest growth occupation, with an incredible 39.3% growth in jobs required to 2023.
 This equates to a massive 69 171 new jobs projected.
 Other huge growth occupations are Child Carers at 27 576 new jobs, Waiters with 21791 new jobs and Education Aids at 18 800 new jobs!

 If you are interested in where you should be focusing your training or new scope applications in the years to come, I definitely recommend reading this article.

-Join us for what is to be another spectacular Vocational Education and Training (VET) event – the 2016 National VET Conference.
-The conference will be delivered over two days on the 15-16 September at the Gold Coast Convention & Exhibition Centre through an exciting range of presentations, providing attendees the opportunity to engage in a wide variety of plenary and elective sessions.
+Join us for what is to be another spectacular Vocational Education and Training (VET) event – the 2014 National VET Conference will be held at the Brisbane Convention & Exhibition Centre (BCEC) from 11-12 September 2014.
+Register now and take advantage of the ‘Early Bird Catches the Worm’ pricing!

-Entry to all conference sessions over the two days
+Entry to all conference sessions over selected day (one-day registration option) or both days (full registration option)

 Access to all trade exhibitions